 ToolBest ForFeatures

-Google Keyword PlannerVolume estimatesSearch volume, CPC, competition
+Google Keyword PlannerVolume estimatesSearch volume, CPC, competition - filter by Malaysia or any country

-Google TrendsTrend analysisRelative interest over time
+Google TrendsTrend analysisRelative interest over time, regional breakdowns, rising queries

-Google Search ConsoleCurrent rankingsQueries driving traffic
+Google Search ConsoleCurrent rankingsQueries driving traffic, CTR data, position tracking

-AnswerThePublicQuestion keywordsQuestion-based keyword discovery
+AnswerThePublicQuestion keywordsQuestion-based keyword discovery, preposition and comparison maps

 ToolBest ForKey Features

-AhrefsComprehensive researchKeyword explorer, content gap, difficulty
+AhrefsComprehensive researchKeyword explorer, content gap, difficulty, SERP analysis

 MozBeginner-friendlyKeyword suggestions, SERP analysis